 Why is SNOO controversial?
 Does it prevent SIDS?

 Snoo is being promoted as helping prevent sudden infant death syndrome or SIDS which honestly, it’s partially a marketing trick, which is ironic considering the APP and official guidelines say: “parents or caregivers should be especially skeptical of any product such as mattresses or sleepwear that claim to prevent sudden infant death syndrome (SIDS) – source“

 Who doesn’t want their baby to be as safe as it can possibly be?
 Especially if you think about it as spending more money on the world’s safest bassinet for the baby.
-That threw me off because the actual cause of SIDS is unknown and unexplained in babies under 1 year old.
+That marketing trick rubbed me off the wrong way because the actual cause of SIDS is unknown and unexplained in babies under 1 year old.
 It’s also extremely rare.